gitbls/sdm/README.md

 * Download sdm (see next section *Installing sdm*)
 * Create a file to select the packages you want to install.
 See `sdm-apps-example`.
 * Using Raspbian Lite and want X Windows?
 Create a file to list the X apps you want to install.
-See `sdm-xapps-example1.
+See `sdm-xapps-example`.
 * Using Raspbian Full?
 You probably won't need to install many, if any, XWindows applications.
 But, if you do, create a file to list the X apps you want to install.
-* For other customizations, copy sdm-customphase to a location of your choice, and edit away.
-Be aware of the two phases:
+* For other customizations, copy the sample Custom Phase script `sdm-customphase` to a location of your choice, and start customizing.
+One change you'll need to make if you're using WiFi is to copy wpa_supplicant.conf into the image.
+Simply edit the code in the script as appropriate.
+Be aware of the three phases:
     * **Phase 0:** Script has access to the host file system.
 Phase 0 of your Custom Script (see below) is a great place to copy files from the host system or the network into your IMG file.
     * **Phase 1:** Running inside the nspawn container, so can't access the host file system, but you can add users, install apps, etc.
+    * **post-install:** Again, running inside the nspawn container, post-install is run after Phase 1, so you can do any post-install configuration.
-* Edit `/usr/local/sdm/1piboot/1piboot.conf` and change the values appropriately for your locale, keymap, timezone, and WiFi Country.
+* Edit `/usr/local/sdm/1piboot/1piboot.conf` and change the values appropriately for your locale, keymap, timezone, and WiFi Country, and decide whether you want the custom scripts in /usr/local/sdm/1piboot to run on your newly-created SD card.

 You're ready to give it a try!

 ## Installing sdm

-Installation is fairly simple. sdm uses the path /usr/local/sdm within images that it manages, so for consistency you should do the same on your system. **The simplest download is to use EZsdmInstaller**, which performs the commands listed in *the really long way*:
+Installation is fairly simple. sdm must be installed in and uses the path /usr/local/sdm within images that it manages, so for consistency you should do the same on your system. **The simplest download is to use EZsdmInstaller**, which performs the commands listed in *the really long way*:

     sudo curl -L https://raw.githubusercontent.com/gitbls/sdm/master/EZsdmInstaller | bash

 **or download the Installer script to examine it before running:**

-    sudo curl -L https://raw.githubusercontent.com/gitbls/sdm/master/EZsdmInstaller -o ./EZsdmInstaller
+    curl -L https://raw.githubusercontent.com/gitbls/sdm/master/EZsdmInstaller -o ./EZsdmInstaller
     chmod 755 ./EZsdmInstaller
+    # Inspect the EZsdmInstaller script
-    ./EZsdmInstaller
+    sudo ./EZsdmInstaller

 **Or, download it the really long way:**